andshrew/PlayStation-Stars/website/docs/collectibles-reference.md

 # Collectibles Reference

 This page lists the collectibles which have been available to earn or buy, including links to their original high resolution assets (a static 2160x2160 image, and a rotating 1080p video).
+Click the collectibles name, rarirty or release date to view the collectibles details.

 :::info